IAHPERD Seeking Nominees for the IAHPERD Scholar Award

 - The award recipient would be selected by the Past-Presidents, annually at the Past-Presidents' meeting at the state convention, from the slate of candidates circulated by the Chair of the Advisory Committee.
 A simple majority of the votes will determine the recipient.
 The recipient would be named at the Past-Presidents' meeting at convention, and announced at the Saturday Executive Board meeting.

-In addition to being recognized as the IAHPERD Scholar and receiving a plaque signifying the award, the individual's reasonable and documented travel expenses to all presentations would be covered (up to $1500 for the year) following IAHPERD travel reimbursement guidelines.
-An honorarium of $500 will be awarded the recipient at the annual IAHPERD convention following the recipient’s presentation
+In addition to being recognized as the IAHPERD Scholar and receiving a plaque signifying the award, the individual's reasonable and documented travel expenses to all presentations would be covered (up to $1500 for the year as the budget allows) following IAHPERD travel reimbursement guidelines.